Skip to main content

 3. CPU reset sequence begins

-• The CPU automatically starts executing code from a fixed memory address called the reset vector (e.g., 0xFFFF0 in early 16-bit CPUs like the 8086).
+• The CPU automatically starts executing code from a fixed memory address called the reset vector.

 4. CPU state after power cycle